- 1 Service Capabilities

 - 5 Related Links

 We are equipped with Canon ImagePROGRAF PRO-4000 and Canon imagePROGRAF iPF8400 plotter-printers serving faculty, staff, and students.
-The units print on 42" & 36" wide, roll feed, heavy coated inkjet paper (a bright photo-glossy surface), with a printable area of 42" & 36".
+The units print on 42" & 36" wide, roll feed, heavy coated inkjet paper (a bright photo-glossy surface).
 The printer's 2400 x 1200 dots per inch color output, combined with special-purpose paper, produces high-quality output that is ideal for banners, signs, posters, and displays.

 Effective June 26, 2017, poster printing is charged at $7.00 per linear foot.